Thank you for your interest in APLNJ!

 We have been working for the animals since 1983.
 No small feat for a small grassroots group.
 We’ve seen many groups come and go in the time we’ve been around and we’re proud to say that we’ve weathered all kinds of storms and are still going strong, speaking out for the animals, each and every day.

-As a compassionate person, we know you are pulled in many directions for donations, but we are the ONLY statewide group working for ALL animals right here in New Jersey.
+As a compassionate person, we know you are pulled in many directions for donations, but we are the ONLY statewide group working for animals right here in New Jersey.
 We receive no state or federal funding, or funding from national organizations.
 We fill an important need and rely on the generosity of caring individuals, such as yourself, to help us fill that need.
-We hope you’ll to join with us on our journey to end the abuse and exploitation of animals.
+We hope you’ll walk with us on our journey to end the abuse and exploitation of animals.
 THANK YOU!

 What have we been doing?

-Municipalities also benefit from our program as we present to them the reasons why TNR is the only effective and cost-effective method of dealing with feral and stray cat populations.
+Municipalities also benefit from our program as we present to them the many reasons why TNR is the only effective and cost-effective method of dealing with feral and stray cat populations.

 APLNJ is a nonprofit charity recognized by the IRS.
 Donations are tax deductible to the fullest extent allowable by law.
 Tax ID #22-2849700